jdunck/codeowners-tools/README.md

 ## Exit Codes

 - `0` - Success (with or without matches)
-- `1` - CODEOWNERS file not found
+- `1` - CODEOWNERS file not found in base commit
-- `2` - Invalid commit
+- `2` - Invalid commit (base or candidate)
 - `3` - Not in a git repository
-- `4` - Missing required argument: commit-sha
+- `4` - Missing required argument: base-commit
+- `5` - Missing required argument: candidate-commit
-- `5` - Missing required argument: codeowners-file
+- `6` - Missing required argument: codeowners-file

 ## Notes